 We’ve been doing all things Valentine’s around here already, and that includes our choice of books.
 I went on a hunt for Valentine themed books that I felt were age appropriate for toddlers and even preschoolers, and I found a TON!
 There were so many I wanted to share I decided to separate them into specifically Valentine’s books (which you can read about here) and then more general books about love that can (and should) be read year round.

 So here they are, in no particular order, our favorite LOVE books.
-(This post contains affiliate links.
-If you purchase through these links -click the pictures- you will be supporting this blog at no extra cost to you.
+(This post contains Amazon affiliate links.
+As an Amazon Associate I earn from qualifying purchases.
 You can read more of this disclosure here.
 Thank you)

 Never Too Little to Love by Jeanne Willis is about a mouse that loves a giraffe.
 He tries building a tower of random objects so he can climb up to her level, but just can’t make it happen.

 Why Pooky likes it: Since we’ve been learning about hearts, she likes to point out all the tiny hearts she sees throughout the book.
 She also seems to like how the pages get smaller and smaller as you go through the story (to reveal the tower mouse is building on the facing page) as well as the surprise pop-out at the end of the book.

 Why I like it: It has a good message of not giving up when you really want something.
 There’s good repetition, and there’s also a good vocabulary lesson because the way the pages are designed, the label lines up with the picture on the facing page (watermelon, teacup, etc…) Plus the book is just so stinkin’ cute!